gbouras13/hybracter/docs/install.md

 For users who will be running `hybracter` offline e.g. on a cluster, this means you should probably run a small test datasets like `hybracter test-hybrid` and `hybracter test-long` where internet is available online (such as on the head node) to ensure all required environments are installed.
 I am one of these people :)

-Finally, but default `hybracter` will use mamba to install your environments.
-If for some reason you must use conda not mamba, use `--conda-frontend conda` with your hybracter command to force `hybracter` to use conda.
+Finally, by default `hybracter` will use `conda` to install your environments (from v0.9.0), now that by default it uses the mamba solver.
+If you must use `mamba`, use `--conda-frontend mamba` with your hybracter command to force `hybracter` to use mamba explicitly.

 ## Errors with Installing Dependencies & Environments